Jakobi Meyers Player Prop Bets for NFL Week 17 | New England vs. Jacksonville 1/2/2022

 Season Stats

-- So far this season, 23.4% of the 471 passes thrown by his team have gone Meyers' way.

-- With 12 targets in the red zone this season, Meyers has been on the receiving end of 18.2% of his team's 66 red zone pass attempts.
+- Meyers (12 red zone targets) has been the recipient of 18.2% of his team's 66 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Meyers' matchup with the Jaguars.